-Brown's open curriculum offers students enormous freedom to shape their own course of study.
+Brown's unique Open Curriculum offers students enormous freedom to shape their own course of study.
 Nonetheless, every Brown undergraduate has four basic obligations to fulfill before graduating.

 Complete at least thirty courses

-Students are required to achieve a passing grade in a minimum of 30 Brown courses, or their equivalent in approved transfer courses.
-A maximum of fifteen transfer courses and no more than four summer courses (at Brown or elsewhere) may count toward this requirement.
+Students are required to achieve a passing grade in a minimum of 30 Brown course credits, or their equivalent in approved transfer courses.
+A maximum of fifteen transfer courses and no more than four summer courses (at Brown or elsewhere) or winter courses (taken at Brown) may count toward this requirement.

 Complete a concentration

-Brown offers nearly 80 standard concentrations, or majors, that lead to either the Sc.B. or the A.B. degree.
+Brown offers nearly 80 standard concentrations, or majors, that lead to either the Bachelor of Arts or the Bachelor of Science degree.
 Students also have the option of creating an independent concentration, with the approval of the College Curriculum Council.
 Focal Point, our concentration search engine, contains comprehensive information on all concentration programs.
-Use the quick link at right to access Focal Point.

 Demonstrate competence in writing

 As juniors and seniors, all students must demonstrate that they have worked on their writing a second time in a course they have taken at Brown.
-Students may take another approved writing course to meet this part of the requirement, or they may upload a substantial piece of writing from another course taken at Brown.
+Students may take another approved writing course to meet this part of the requirement, or if approved by the concentration, they may upload a substantial piece of writing developed within the concentration.
 Writing completed in courses taken away from Brown will not meet Part 2 of the writing requirement.

 Fulfill eight-semester enrollment requirement